NIRVANA guitar technician, Earnest Bailey, talks to Alex Roberts - Exclusive!

 Gibson RD Standard, in Ebony

-I gave this to Krist as a Kristmas present.
-It was used throughout the In Utero tour.
+I gave this to Krist as a Kristmas present, he used it at the festival shows in Brazil.

 Gibson EB-2